Walking Alongside Burn Survivors and Families in Recovery

 Our Mission

-The Foundation serves people in Washington, Oregon, Idaho, Montana, and Alaska.
-A 501(c)(3) registered charity, the Foundation is funded by WSCFF member per capita payments and contributions.
+The mission of the Burn Foundation is to promote the education and prevention of burn injuries and improve the lives of burn survivors.
+A 501(c)(3) registered charity, the Foundation is funded by WSCFF member per capita payments and private contributions.

 Burn Foundation focus areas: